-(1 Samuel 1:14) Then Eli said to her, "How long will you make yourself drunk?
-Put away your wine from you."
+(1 Samuel 1:14) and said to her, "How long are you going to stay drunk?
+Put away your wine."

 Thinking she was drunk, Eli reprimanded her for making a spectacle of herself.
 If Eli had reprimanded his sons and enforced his just judgments upon them as a father, judge, and priest, they might have faithfully served the LORD.
 Tragically, Samuel learned his parenting skills from Eli (see 1 Samuel 8:1-5).
 In 1 Samuel 8:3, we read of Samuel's sons, "Yet his sons did not follow in his ways, but turned aside after gain; they took bribes and perverted justice."
 The LORD determined to replace them too.